Ama Dablam Base Camp Trek - 8 Days Itinerary and Cost

 Farewell Dinner

 We will celebrate your successful trek with a goodbye supper in Kathmandu after it.
 This is a great opportunity to share stories from your adventures and provide us with feedback.
-We will also present you with a certificate of achievement to recognize your incredible accomplishment.
+We will also present you with a certificate of achievement to recognise your incredible accomplishment.

 Departure